top of page

 8. Master Fire Starting

 Building a fire can be a lifesaver in cold weather.
-Practice your fire-starting skills before your trip, pack waterproof matches or a lighter, and choose a safe spot away from flammable materials when setting up your campfire.
+Practice your fire-starting skills before your trip, pack three different tools to start a fire, (waterproof matches, ferro rod and a lighter), and choose a safe spot away from flammable materials when setting up your campfire.
+Why three ways to start a fire?
+If you lose one, you still have two, if one of those doesn't work you still have one.
+Getting a fire going in the wet and cold winters of the PNW can be the difference between life and death.

 9. Monitor Weather Forecasts

 Stay informed about weather conditions in the Pacific Northwest to anticipate changes and plan your activities accordingly.
+Read trail reports, check the weather reports the night before or the morning before you leave.
+Weather conditions in the PNW changes quickly and in the mountains, miniature weather cells can form.
 Ensure you have appropriate gear for the forecasted conditions and be ready to adjust your plans if needed.

 10. Share Your Itinerary

 Before heading out on your winter adventure, share your itinerary with a trusted friend or family member.
+Tell them, leave a message, write your plans down and make sure they hear and see your plans.
 In case of emergencies, having someone aware of your plans can be crucial for ensuring your safety.

 Surviving and thriving during a winter hiking or camping trip in the Pacific Northwest requires careful planning, preparation, and a willingness to adapt to the elements.
 By following these top ten tips, you can make the most of the winter wonderland that this region has to offer while staying safe and enjoying all that the great outdoors has in store.